 As we all know too well, when cancer strikes, it hits from all sides.
-That's why the American Cancer Society is committed to attacking cancer from every angle.
+That's why the American Cancer Society is committed to fighting cancer on all fronts.

-This means that we can continue to fund research that changes people's lives, as well as provide services like our 24/7 cancer helpline, free lodging near treatment, free rides to chemo, and so much more.
+This means that we will continue to fund research that changes people's lives, as well as provide services like our 24/7 cancer helpline, free lodging near treatment, free rides to chemo, and so much more.

 And we get results.
-We've seen a 26% decline in cancer death rates since 1991.
-That translates to more than 2.4 million lives saved.
+We've seen a 27 percent decline in cancer death rates since 1991.
+That translates to more than 2.6 million lives saved.